davepinch/pinchy.cc/content/topics/places/seas/red-sea/en.wikipedia.org.md

   - Gulf of Aqaba (en.wikipedia.org)
   - incomplete list
 excerpt: >-
-  The **Red Sea** is a sea inlet of the Indian Ocean, lying between Africa and Asia.
+  The **Red Sea** is a sea inlet of the [Indian Ocean](/en.wikipedia.org/wiki/Indian_Ocean/), lying between [Africa](/en.wikipedia.org/wiki/Africa/) and [Asia](/en.wikipedia.org/wiki/Asia/).
 Its connection to the ocean is in the south, through the Bab-el-Mandeb strait and the Gulf of Aden.
 To its north lie the Sinai Peninsula, the [Gulf of Aqaba](/en.wikipedia.org/wiki/Gulf_of_Aqaba/), and the Gulf of Suez (leading to the Suez Canal).
 It is underlain by the Red Sea Rift, which is part of the Great Rift Valley.
 near:
   - Mecca (en.wikipedia.org)
+part of: Indian Ocean (en.wikipedia.org)
 retrieved: 2024-05-25
 type: website
 url: /en.wikipedia.org/wiki/Red_Sea/